arnabkabiraj/e2e_v2/README.md

 The detailed working principle of the code can be found in the following publications.
 Please cite these if you find e2e_v2 useful.

 1. Kabiraj, A., Kumar, M. & Mahapatra, S. High-throughput discovery of high Curie point two-dimensional ferromagnetic materials. *npj Comput Mater* **6**, 35 (2020). https://doi.org/10.1038/s41524-020-0300-2
 2. Arnab Kabiraj, Tripti Jain, and Santanu Mahapatra.
-Massive Monte Carlo simulations-guided interpretable learning of two-dimensional Curie temperature. *manuscript under review*.
+Massive Monte Carlo simulations-guided interpretable learning of two-dimensional Curie temperature. manuscript under review in *Patterns*, Cell Press.
+The DOI and other details would be updated once available.

 ## Initial preparation